 It's natural for the flowers to develop into fruit and still take a year to mature to yellow and be mature for harvest.
 Leave the lemons on the tree to ripen.
 Like other citrus fruits, they will not ripen off the tree.

 The different lemon tree varieties have different growth habits, and this can impact pruning requirements.
+Regardless of variety, prioritize pruning long lateral branches for fruit growth or main leaders for aesthetics.
+You want a wide canopy to maximize fruit growth.

 Pinch foliage to control the shape and encourage bloom.
 Prune young trees to encourage good branch structure.
 The upright growth habit of the Lisbon lemon tree means it needs more regular pruning to maintain a strong canopy and good food production.